Panthays: Panthays during Konbaung period

 In the 19th century, during the Konbaung period, Panthays started to settle in the royal capital of Mandalay, particularly during the reign of King Mindon.
 Although their number was small, a few found their way inside the court as jade-assessors.
 They lived side by side with non-Muslim Chinese in Chinatowns (တရုတ်တန်း;tayoke tan), which had been designated by King Mindon as the residential area for the Chinese.
 The non-Muslim Chinese had started settling in considerably earlier.
 So by the arrival of the Panthays, there already was a Chinese community at Mandalay with its own bank, companies and warehouses and organized social and economic life.

-It happened that there were also already Chinese jade-assessors in the employ of the king.
+It happened that there were also already Chinese jade assessors in the employ of the king.
 Rivalry between the Chinese and Panthay jade-assessors in courting the royal favor naturally led to a quarrel between the two groups, resulting in a number of deaths.
 King Mindon did not give much serious thought to the religious and social differences between the Panthays and the Chinese.
 But after the Chinatown quarrel, the king began to see the wisdom of separating the two groups.

 King Mindon granted the Panthays of the royal capital land on which to settle as a separate community.
-The goal being to preventing further quarrels between them and the Chinese.
+The goal is to prevent further quarrels between them and the Chinese.
 The Panthays were given the rare favor of choosing their own place of residence within the confines of the royal capital, and they chose the site on which the present-day Panthay Compound is located.
 It was bounded on the north by 35th Street, in the south by 36th Street, in the east by 79th Street and in the west by 80th Street.
 This site was chosen because it was the camping ground for the mule caravans from Yunnan, which regularly came to the capital via the Hsenwi route.

 The King also permitted a mosque to be built on the granted site so that the Panthays would have their own place of worship.
 Having no funds for an undertaking of such magnitude, the Panthays of Mandalay put up the matter to the Sultan of Yunnan.
 Sultan Sulaiman had already started a business enterprise (hao) in Mandalay and was happy to take the opportunity.